MechanicalRock/mechanicalrock.github.io/_posts/2023-01-27-re-invent-recap-ml.markdown

 In machine learning, the models rely on features to make accurate predictions.
 [Amazon SageMaker Feature Store](https://aws.amazon.com/sagemaker/feature-store/?sagemaker-data-wrangler-whats-new.sort-by=item.additionalFields.postDateTime&sagemaker-data-wrangler-whats-new.sort-order=desc) is a new capability for Amazon SageMaker to store, share and reuse features for real-time and batch machine learning solutions.
 You definitely know that maintaining consistency between features that were used for model training and at the time of inference is challenging and might result to inaccurate predictions.

 Amazon SageMaker Feature Store saves our lives with allowing to reuse the existing features instead of reprocessing features for each new model.
 With this amazing capability, you can use historical records of feature data and easily reproduce the features as a specific point it time.
-This will significantly accelerate your machine learning productivity!
+This will significantly accelerate your machine learning productivity.

 ### Notebook Jobs for Amazon SageMaker studio (Available Globally)
 AWS introduced the next generation of SageMaker Notebooks at Re:Invent 2022.
 As you know, within Amazon SageMaker Studio you can create fully managed Jupyter Notebooks that integrate with tools and ML/Data frameworks to perform all your ML steps from Data preparations, model training to evaluation and model tuning.

 Now with the new generation of Amazon SageMaker studio Notebooks:

 - You are able to improve your data quality in a few minutes with new built-in data preparation capabilities.
 This feature is powered by Amazon SageMaker Data Wrangler to help you understand data distribution and identify data quality issues.
 Then you receive recommendations for data transformations to resolve the identified issues in your dataset.
-By applying the recommended transformations, SageMaker Studio notebooks automatically generate the corresponding transformation code in the notebook cells!
+By applying the recommended transformations, SageMaker Studio notebooks automatically generate the corresponding transformation code in the notebook cells.

 - Collaborate real-time on Notebooks within your team.
-With SageMaker Studio shared spaces, everyone in your data or ML team can edit, run and access Notebooks!
+With SageMaker Studio shared spaces, everyone in your data or ML team can edit, run and access Notebooks.
 This will accelerate the collaboration and communication during the development process.
 Also, all your taggable SageMaker resources in automatically tagged in a shared space.
 As a result of that, you can filter your ML resources as well as monitor cost and plan budgets within your account for your ML workflow.

 - Convert your notebooks automatically to scheduled jobs.
 This specific one is my favorite capability in the new generation Notebooks.
-Amazon SageMaker as our one shop Machine learning service allows us to select our Notebook and automate it as a job to run it in a production immediately or on schedule!
+Amazon SageMaker as our one shop Machine learning service allows us to select our Notebook and automate it as a job to run it in a production immediately or on schedule.

 ### Shadow testing for Amazon SageMaker Endpoints (Available Globally)

 The common approach to observe performance of variant version of your models is the A/B testing or canary deployment, so that you send a portion of your workload to new version of your model and evaluate the performance and accuracy.

 If the performance is accepted then you send all of your workload to the new model endpoint.
-But now, instead of offline validation with historic data or setting up A/B testing for your new models, you can simply use Amazon SageMaker [shadow testing](https://aws.amazon.com/sagemaker/shadow-testing)!
+But now, instead of offline validation with historic data or setting up A/B testing for your new models, you can simply use Amazon SageMaker [shadow testing](https://aws.amazon.com/sagemaker/shadow-testing).

 Shadow testing helps you build confidence in your model and catch potential configuration errors and performance issues before they impact end users.